steveWDamesJr/javascript-capstone-project/README.md

 # Shows

-> In this project, we will implement JS project using the TVmaze API.
+> With this awesome movie rating site, you can select your favorite TV movie, like it, make a comment, and keep track of the number of likes.
+We will implement this project using the TVmaze API.
+Built with JavaScript, HTML, and CSS: tested with Jest and run with webpack.

 ## screenshot